data-apis/array-api/latest/_sources/extensions/linear_algebra_functions.md.txt

 -   **out**: _&lt;array&gt;_

-    -   if `x` is a two-dimensional array, a one-dimensional array containing the diagonal; otherwise, a multi-dimensional array containing the diagonals and whose shape is determined by removing `axis1` and `axis2` and appending a dimension equal to the size of the resulting diagonals.
+    -   an array containing the diagonals and whose shape is determined by removing the last two dimensions and appending a dimension equal to the size of the resulting diagonals.
 The returned array must have the same data type as `x`.

 (function-linalg-eig)=
 ### linalg.eig()